tomjirsa/trading-bot/README.md

 # trading-bot
-A simple trading bot for bitfinx
+A simple trading bot for bitfinex